Luis Garcia Player Props: Nationals vs. Mets

 Luis Garcia At The Plate

-- Garcia is hitting .224 with a double, two home runs and four walks.
+- Garcia is batting .222 with two doubles, two home runs and four walks.

-- In six games this season, Garcia has picked up an RBI, with more than one RBI once.
+- In seven games this year (41.2%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once four times this season (25.0%), including one multi-run game.
+- In five games this season (29.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.